fxbuson/Osmago-s-Phyrexian-Search-Engine/README.md

 I did this little program to make it easier for myself (and now others) to search things among the known words/sources of Phyrexian.

-In case you want to search for english words and get how to write them in phyrexian, just check out the 'phrx_words.tsv' file and u/Frigorifico's [Phyrexian Dictionary](https://drive.google.com/drive/folders/1kXaIX-GNYtO6dFScdkkoMgnCyzVGrTh2).
+In case you want to search for english words and get how to write them in phyrexian, there is the "Search English" function, but the best way to it is checking out u/Frigorifico's [Phyrexian Dictionary](https://drive.google.com/drive/folders/1kXaIX-GNYtO6dFScdkkoMgnCyzVGrTh2).
 We still don't know enough words to translate many of the sentences asked in Reddit, but if you get creative you can say quite a lot.

 Only tested in Windows 10, please let me know if you have problems running it.

 ## What files to use
 To initiate, there are two options:

-To run the program without python, just go to the 'executable' folder and run 'phyrexian_search_engine.exe'.
-This doesn't require anything outside of the executable folder.
+To run the program without python, just run 'phyrexian_search_engine.exe'.
+This still requires the .tsv files and fonts, but no extra installations.

 To run it with python, run "phyrexian_search_engine.py"(made on **Python 3.7**, requires **pyglet** and **PySimpleGUI** packages).
-This method doesn't need the executable folder if you don't want the big folder.
+This method doesn't need the .exe file, so you can delete it to save some space.

-The 'phrx_words.tsv' and 'phrx_raw.tsv' contain the transliterations for all searcheable words and source texts.
+The 'phrx_words.tsv' and 'phrx_raw.tsv' contain the transliterations for all searcheable words and source texts (as of March 2022).

 ## Usage
 To search for words in Phyrexian, either click on the buttons to form your query or add to it by inputting text in transliterated Phyrexian.
 Attention, the program will handle things badly in case you try to use characters other than the ones in Phyrexian transliteration (I'm using the [Phyrexian Transliteration Chart v2.1 by u/Aldurethar](https://www.reddit.com/r/magicTCG/comments/nre288/an_update_for_the_new_phyrexian_transcription/), but without differentiating between X and Z. It's all Z here).